 To create this list, we surveyed several hundred schools.
-Among the criteria we took into account include both the beauty of the campus as a whole, as well as the aesthetic appeal of the physical nursing school building.
-In the event that nursing courses are taught in multiple buildings around campus, this type of school was ranked by the beauty of the campus as a whole.
+Among the criteria we took into account include both the beauty of the campus as a whole and the aesthetic appeal of the physical nursing school building.
+If nursing courses are in multiple buildings around campus, then these programs are ranked by the beauty of the campus as a whole.

 50. Medical University of South Carolina – Charleston, South Carolina